leafo/lapis/docs/input_validation.md

 for the validation of request parameters.

 Tableshape is not installed by default as a dependency of Lapis.
-In order to use the tableshape powered validation types you must install tableshape:
+In order to use the Tableshape powered validation types you must install Tableshape:

 ```bash
 $ luarocks install tableshape